tychonievich/graphics/md/mp/gpu-jitter.md

 title: "GPU Jitter MP"
 ...

-In this MP you will write a simple vertex shader that moves each vertex of a logo independantly.
+In this MP you will write a simple vertex shader that moves each vertex of a logo independently.

 This MP is elective, with no code components.
 It assumes you have already completed the [Logo MP](logo.html).